Sanglorian/orcus/Orcus Rulebook - current.md

 Assign the monster ability scores based on what seems appropriate.
 In general, a monster’s highest ability score should equal about 16 + half its level.

+A monster’s modifier for each ability is equal to the base ability modifier, plus half its level (rounded down).”

 ## Skills

 Choose any number of skills for the monster to be trained in.
 These skills have a bonus of 5 + half level + the relevant ability modifier.

-Always list the monster’s Perception modifier.
-If they are not trained in Perception, the modifier is half the monster’s level + its Wisdom modifier.
+List the monster’s Perception modifier under “Senses”, whether or not they are trained in that skill.
+If they are not trained in Perception, the modifier is half the monster's level + its Wisdom modifier.

 ## Initiative